toggledbits/DelayLight/README.md

 The "On" list devices are those devices that will be turned on when automatic timing is initiated.
 You may add multiple devices, and for each dimmer, set its dimming level.
 Alternately, you may select a single scene to control whatever devices you wish.

+When setting the "on" dimming level, if you leave the level field blank, the dimming level will not be changed from the device's previous stored level, and will simply be turned on using a binary on command (note that some dimming devices may still interpret this as turning on to 100%, so be sure to test your device).

 #### Off Devices ####

 The "Off" list devices are those devices that are turned off when either manual or automatic timing finishes.